 - Cut a long length of yarn and tie a knot at the end.

-- Thread the yarn through the eye of the needle.
+- Thread the yarn through the eye of the beginner needle.

 - Draw a large heart on the back side of the meat tray.

-- Every half inch or so, poke a small hole around the heart.
+- Every half inch or so, poke a small hole around the heart with a pencil.